Geek-Estate/horizon-landingpage/faq/index.md

 **Q: What is a community?**

 **A:** A community is a trusted network of people, and source of potential hosts to stay with while traveling.
-Common communities include facebook friends, friends of friends, or groups which users are affiliated with such as a fraternity or university alumni association.
+Common communities include facebook friends, friends of friends, or group which users are affiliated with such as a fraternity or university alumni association.

 **Q: What type of communities is Horizon for?**